• Home

 We have often heard of this term, where patients diagnose their illness and decide for themselves what medicine they need.
 Whilst the intention may be good, it is never a good idea because of a) the danger of getting it wrong and b) the danger of taking the wrong medication.
 Most doctors are familiar with patients who are convinced that antibiotics are the answer to their problems, but, unfortunately, overuse of these powerful medicines has led to the phenomenon of antibiotic resistance and the rise of ‘superbugs’ like c.diff and MRSA.

-It is vital that we do not squander the advances made in the field of antibiotics by over-using them, so if you have any concern about a certain treatment that includes antibiotics, please don't hesitate to get in touch.
+We mustn't squander the advances made in the field of antibiotics by over-using them, so if you have any concerns about a certain treatment that includes antibiotics, please don't hesitate to get in touch.

 Erectile Dysfunction